February 18, 2021

 In celebration of Black History Month, the Frick Art Reference Library offers its first Reading List, dedicated to the life, work, and legacy of Black American artists.
-The following titles are all e-books that can be accessed through the library’s catalog, FRESCO, thanks to our program with Open Library.
+The following titles are all e-books that can be accessed through the library’s online catalog, thanks to our program with Open Library.
 Discover these e-books by creating a free Internet Archive account.

 For a closer look, check out our new Bibliography of BIPOC Artists, Collectors, and Dealers.

-African American Visual Arts: From Slavery to the Present by Celeste-Marie Bernier (2008)
+African American Visual Arts: From Slavery to the Present

 This title surveys the work of Black artists from different eras in the history of the United States.
 It discusses the work of such artists as Henry Ossawa Tanner, Harriet Powers, Charles Alston, Horace Pippin, Betye Saar, and Kara Walker and explores topics of activism, early abstraction, and transgressive visual poetics while focusing on aesthetic issues and experimental practices.